 You may think it’s the process in which the whiskey is made, or distilled, but it’s not.
 The primary difference is their ingredients.
 Both are amber in color but Irish whiskey is made from barley while American whiskey is made from rye, wheat, or corn.

 Irish whiskey can also be a blend of barley and malt.
 It’s always important to use quality ingredients and what you like.
 I’ve used a single-grain Irish whiskey from Egan’s.

 It’s aged a minimum of 8 years in American oak barrels which also adds to the flavor.
 It’s slightly sweet with the nuance of warm spice.
 Irish whiskey, overall, gives a lighter and less sweet flavor than its American counterpart.

 Plain and simple.
 White sugar has no molasses in it.
 The process to make white sugar removes the molasses from the sugar cane.
 The process to make brown sugar puts it back.
 The result?
 A richer flavor for your coffee.

 Did you know you can make brown sugar at home?
 Into one cup of white sugar mix one tablespoon of molasses.
 Stir until the sugar is completely coated.
 Use immediately or store in an airtight container.

 Traditionally Irish coffee is served in a footed glass mug, which I do not have.
 I used the only glass mugs I have, which were my Mother’s.

-But the original part really goes back to the use of the whiskey and brown sugar as well as the fact it originated in Ireland.
+But the original part really goes back to the use of whiskey and brown sugar as well as the fact it originated in Ireland.
 But the REAL secret is the cream.
-It’s lightly whisked then gently poured so it floats on top of the coffee.
+It’s lightly whisked and then gently poured so it floats on top of the coffee.